marc-bouvier/marc-bouvier.github.io/_posts/2018-01-30-apache-isis.md

 In my opinion, domain objects should not be coupled with infrastructure (in the meaning of hexagonal architecture).

+Isis is supposed to take care of the gui for you and let you concentrate on business logic.
+It seems appropriate for fast prototyping.
+But is it suitable for production?
+I may use it for personnal project to see if it can be useful.

 Let's take a closer look at Isis.